newrelic/newrelic-exporter-specs/Common.md

 #### `collector.name`

-If the exporter is transmitting to New Relic directly than all exported measurements SHOULD contain a `collector.name` attribute set to the name of the exporter, otherwise it SHOULD be omitted.
+If the exporter is transmitting to New Relic directly then all exported measurements SHOULD contain a `collector.name` attribute set to the name of the exporter, otherwise it SHOULD be omitted.

 Example values of this attribute are: